Tara Westover: Early life and education

-Westover was the youngest of seven children born in Clifton, Idaho (population 259) to Mormon survivalist parents, whom she pseudonymously refers to as Gene and Faye.
+Westover was the youngest of seven children born in Clifton, Idaho, (population 259), to Mormon survivalist parents, whom she pseudonymously refers to as Gene and Faye.
 She has five older brothers and an older sister.
 Her parents were suspicious of doctors, hospitals, public schools, and the federal government.
 Westover was born at home, delivered by a midwife, and was never taken to see a doctor or nurse.
 She was not registered for a birth certificate until she was nine years old.
-Their father resisted getting formal medical treatment for any of the family.
+Her father resisted getting formal medical treatment for any of the family.
 Even when seriously injured, the children were treated only by their mother, who had studied herbalism and other methods of alternative healing.

 All of the siblings were loosely homeschooled by their mother.
 Westover has said an older brother taught her to read, and she studied the scriptures of the Church of Jesus Christ of Latter-day Saints.
-But she never attended a lecture, wrote an essay, or took an exam.
-There were few textbooks in their house.
+She never attended a lecture, wrote an essay, or took an exam.
+There were few textbooks in her house.
 As a teenager, Westover began to want to enter the larger world and attend college.
-She purchased textbooks and studied independently in order to score well on the ACT, following one of her older brothers, Tyler's suggestion.
-She gained admission to Brigham Young University in Provo, Utah and was awarded a scholarship, although she had no high school diploma.
+She purchased textbooks and studied independently in order to score well on the ACT, following the suggestion of Tyler, one of her older brothers.
+She gained admission to Brigham Young University in Provo, Utah, and was awarded a scholarship, although she had no high school diploma.
 After a difficult first year, in which Westover struggled to adjust to academia and the wider society at university, she became more successful and graduated with honors in 2008.

-Next, she earned a master's degree from the University of Cambridge at Trinity College in Cambridge, England as a Gates Cambridge scholar, and was a visiting fellow at Harvard University in Cambridge, Massachusetts in 2010.
+Next, she earned a master's degree from the University of Cambridge at Trinity College in Cambridge, England as a Gates Cambridge scholar, and was a visiting fellow at Harvard University in 2010.
 She returned to Trinity College earning a doctorate degree in intellectual history in 2014.
 Her thesis is entitled "The Family, Morality and Social Science in Anglo-American Cooperative Thought, 1813–1890".
-In 2009, while a graduate student at Cambridge, Westover told her parents that for many years (since age 15), she had been physically and psychologically abused by an older brother, Shawn.
+In 2009, while a graduate student at Cambridge, Westover told her parents that for many years (since age 15), she had been physically and psychologically abused by an older brother, Travis (Referred to as Shawn in Educated).
 Her parents denied her account and suggested that Westover was under the influence of Satan.
 The family split over the events.
 Westover wrote about the estrangement, and her unusual path to and through university education in her acclaimed 2018 memoir, Educated.

 Career

-Westover was an A. M. Rosenthal Writer in Residence at the Shorenstein Center at Harvard Kennedy School at Harvard, in the fall of 2019.
-She was then selected as a Senior Research Fellow at the school for the spring of 2020.
+Westover was an A. M. Rosenthal Writer in Residence at the Shorenstein Center at Harvard Kennedy School in the fall of 2019.
+She was then selected as a senior research fellow at the school for the spring of 2020.
 Westover has written for The New York Times and BBC News.